metaphysicser/RaMA/README.md

 [Apache 2.0](https://github.com/metaphysicser/RaMA/blob/master/LICENSE) © [[MALABZ_UESTC](https://github.com/malabz) [Pinglu Zhang](https://github.com/metaphysicser)]

 ## Contact
+## Contact

+RaMA is actively developed and maintained by [ZOU's Lab](https://github.com/malabz).
+For any questions, feedback, or support, we encourage you to connect with us:

+- **Issue Tracker**: For reporting bugs, suggesting enhancements, or requesting features, please use our [GitHub Issues](https://github.com/metaphysicser/RaMA/issues).
-For questions and feedback, please reach out to us at [pingluzhang@outlook.com](pingluzhang@outlook.com).
+- **Email**: For direct communication, you can reach out to Pinglu Zhang at [pingluzhang@outlook.com](mailto:pingluzhang@outlook.com).

+We welcome your input and appreciate your contributions to making RaMA better!